Skip to Main Content

 • Keep tissues on your desk and cough or sneeze into a tissue.

-• Stay at home if you feel sick with flu-like symptoms like a fever or chills and a cough or sore throat.
-Other symptoms can include runny nose, headache, fatigue, diarrhea and vomiting.
+• Stay at home if you feel sick with flu-like symptoms like a fever or chills, a cough or a sore throat.
+Other symptoms can include runny nose, headache, fatigue, diarrhea, and vomiting.
 Contact your healthcare provider to find out whether you should be tested or treated for the flu.

 • Stay at home at least 24 hours after your temperature stays below 100 degrees without the use of fever-reducing medicine.
 Some symptoms may remain.